NoeltHS/Test/guides/training-guide.md

 **Trainer:** *Please follow me to the purple ranking line so you can be ranked.
 Congratulations on passing!*

 **Trainers should FF their LRs by executing the command :ff (username).
-Trainers must hide their commands by utilizing the command bar or placing a "/e" before any command.**
+Trainers must hide their commands by utilizing the command bar or placing an "/e" before any command.**

 **Trainer:** *Stay online until the ranker dismisses you and says that you have been ranked.
 It has been a pleasure training you!*

 **Rankers should run the :info command on each LR before kicking.
 Running the command ensures each LR has been ranked correctly.**

-**Trainers should leave the Training Center after taking their LRs to a purple ranking line.
-Trainers should not wait until after their LRs have been ranked.
-However, if an SHR decides a photo will be taking place, trainers may head to the lobby and follow their directions.**
+**After guiding their LRs to a purple ranking line, trainers should leave the Training Center promptly.
+They should not wait until after their LRs have been ranked.
+However, if an SHR determines that a photo will take place, trainers should proceed to the lobby, find a seat/stand and remain silent, and follow the SHR's instructions accordingly.**

 ## Training Conclusion
 {: .text-red-300 }
-Once the training has ended, there should be no LRs remaining and very few HRs.
-All trainers must leave the server after they have finished training.
-If there are players left, encourage them to head to the store.
-Nothing else should be happening after training sessions.
-Providing in-game feedback is unnecessary.
-Have an SHR shutdown or run :place all if there are many players remaining in the server.
+Upon the completion of the training session, there should be no LRs remaining, and only a few HRs should be present.
+It is crucial for all trainers to leave the server once their training duties are fulfilled.
+In case there are any players still lingering, encourage them to head to the store. **Nothing else should be happening after training sessions.
+Photos for the Host, Co-Host, and rankers only are not permitted after training sessions**.
+If there is an abundance of players remaining in the server, an SHR should initiate a shutdown or run the command :place all.

-Leave the server when finished training.
-Trainers should not do anything else unless instructed otherwise by an SHR.

-At the end of training, the Co-Host should post the last group shout.
-The group shout templates are located in a designated area.
+The Co-Host should post the last group shout.
+The group shout templates are located in the HR Handbook.